Cove Pavilion Pre-School

 - How will early years setting/school/college staff support my child/young person?

 Cove Pavilion provide an environment in which all children are supported to reach their full potential.
 Each child has a Key person who is responsible for planning your child's developmental needs and to review their progress.
 The Special Educational Needs Coordinator plans, implements and reviews Individual Educational needs.
-She liaises with other outside professionals involved such as Speech and Language (SALT), Educational Psychologist (EP), Occupational Therapist (OT), Portage, Area Inclusion Coordinator (Area Inco).
+She liaises with other outside professionals involved such as Speech and Language (SALT), Educational Psychologist (EP), Occupational Therapist (OT), Portage, Inclusion setting support officer(ISSO).
 She will make referrals and transitions arrangements to other schools and settings.
-The staff team monitor and review our Special Needs practises at regular staff meetings.
-We discuss IEP's, resources and progress of your child and if necessary discuss changes needed.
+The staff team monitor and review our Special Needs practices at regular staff meetings.
+We discuss individual education plans IEP's, resources and progress of your child and if necessary discuss changes needed.
 We ensure all parents are informed at all stages of the assessment, planning and review of your child.
 Any extra funding needed will be applied for by the SENCO.

 - How will the curriculum be matched to my child's/young person's needs?